( Parentified Daughters )

-> This dynamic originally makes Mom feel affirmed and her daughter enjoys a free ticket into the adult world of relating.
+This dynamic initially makes Mom feel affirmed, and her daughter enjoys a free ticket into the adult world of relating.

-> Over time an implicit familial agreement solidifies; a daughter is the only one who “gets mom” and therefore she feels the pressure to see that mom’s emotional needs are met.
+Over time an implicit familial agreement solidifies; a daughter is the only one who “gets Mom,” Therefore, she feels the pressure to see that mom’s emotional needs are met.

-> More times than not her parent’s marriage grows stale and the daughter is trapped in a dynamic that holds her back from following her own developmental trajectory- the role of the “good” daughter.
+Her parent’s marriage grows stale more often than not, and the daughter is trapped in a dynamic that holds her back from following her own developmental trajectory- the role of the “good” daughter.

-> All may look picture perfect on the outside, no divorce, a father in the home, and mother/daughter closeness-
+All may look picture perfect on the outside, no divorce, a father in the home, and mother/daughter closeness-

 What could be wrong with that?

 The beautiful family Holiday card hides a dysfunctional secret.

 Mom and dad’s marriage is dead on the vine, and the attuned daughter trapped in the role of the good daughter is sacrificing her normal striving for independence.
 In this oppressive environment, nothing healthy grows.